Introduction

 Next up is the built-in legacy post creation functionality.

-Performance at this stage of the submission can be impacted by the number of fields on the form and the number of file uploads to be added to the media library.
+Performance at this stage of the submission can be affected by the number of form fields and the number of file uploads to be added to the media library.

 Forms without legacy Post fields